-Parents/Carers: please follow our normal school procedures for contacting the staff member Pupils: you can also contact our designated pupil complaints officer Mr R Berry 2.
-Your complaint will be investigated and quickly resolved if possible.
-If your complaint is covered by any existing school policies we will try to resolve it using the solutions set out in these policies.
+Parents/Carers: please follow our normal school procedures for contacting the staff member using the solutions set out in these policies.
 We will tell you which policy applies.
 If you need a copy of any policy please ask us for one.